How Titman Firth can work with you

-We will also ask about the logistics of the project itself, including your budget.
-It is important to tell us about this so we can make sure the best results are produced using your available funds.
-Details of your key deadlines, preferred methodology and any restrictions on the project are also needed.
-Examples of past projects in our portfolio will be useful when we discuss your options, including the likely timescales and costs.
+We will also ask about the logistics of the project itself and details of your key deadlines, preferred methodology and any restrictions on the project.
+Examples of past projects in our portfolio will be shown when we discuss your options, including the likely timescales and cost examples.

 Our recommendation is that a number of people from your organisation are involved at the briefing stage and remain on the project throughout.